mohprilaksono/str-case/README.md

 ```
 ### Sponge

-Converts the given string to sPoNGeCAse, is is usually used for creating a "Mocking SpongeBob" meme.
+Converts the given string to sPoNGeCAse, it is usually used for creating a "Mocking SpongeBob" meme.

 ```go
 import str_case "github.com/mohprilaksono/str-case"